-- Plan and perform the entity audit to obtain sufficient and appropriate audit evidence regarding the financial information of the entities or business units within the entity as a basis for forming an opinion on the financial statements.
+Plan and perform the entity audit to obtain sufficient and appropriate audit evidence regarding the financial information of the entities or business units within the entity as a basis for forming an opinion on the financial statements.
 We are responsible for the direction, supervision and review of the audit work performed for purposes of the entity audit.
-We remain solely responsible for our audit opinion. - Evaluate the overall presentation, structure and content of the financial statements, including the disclosures, and whether the financial statements represent the underlying transactions and events in a manner that achieves fair presentation.
+We remain solely responsible for our audit opinion.

-We communicate with those charged with governance regarding, among other matters, the planned scope and timing of the audit and material audit findings, including any significant deficiencies in internal control that we identify during our audit.
+We communicate with those charged with governance regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.

-Galaz, Yamazaki, Ruiz Urquiza, S. C.
+Galaz, Yamazaki Ruiz Urquiza, S. C.

-Affiliated to Member Firm of Deloitte Touche Tohmatsu Limited
+Affiliated to a Newber Firm of Deloitte Touche Tohmatsu Limited

-C. P. C. Juan Carlos Reynoso Degollado
+C. P. C. Juan Cirlos Reynoso Degollado

-Mexico City, Mexico April 25, 2025
+April 25, 2025

-Statements of Financial Position
+Statement of Financial Position